by Dr J Floor Anthoni (2005)

 all the way around the tail to the anus.
 Mouth often with large long jaws.

-Rhinomuraena quaesita, ribbon eel
+Rhinomuraena quaesita, ribbon eel.
+A small blue moray eel with yellow

 Echidna nebulosa, clouded moray, snowflake moray.
 White snout and